solutions-podcast/omniscience/README.md

 ![Omniscience Logo](./logo.jpg)

 This is a bot that looks up useful research information on any topic.
+Primarily for use in the [Solutions](https://medium.com/solutions) Discord server but I'll probably let others use it too.

 ## Search Engines

 - Wikipedia
 - Merriam-Webster
 - Reddit